Skip to content

 term_structure() shows forward prices and the interest rate implied by the forward-spot basis for each maturity.
 The option inputs table lists the bid/ask prices together with the corresponding implied volatilities for each strike:

-maturity ttm forward bid_ask_spread basis rate_percent fwd_spread_pct open_interest volume
+maturity ttm forward implied_forward forward_basis rate bid_ask_spread basis open_interest volume

 10 Converged option inputs